zestsoftware/zest.releaser/zest/releaser/README.txt

 packages.
 They must be run in a version controlled checkout.
 The commands
 are:

-- **prerelease**: asks the user for a version number (defaults to the current version minus a 'dev' or so), updates the setup.py or version.txt and the HISTORY.txt/CHANGES.txt/CHANGES with this and offers to commit those changes to subversion.
+- **prerelease**: asks you for a version number (defaults to the current version minus a 'dev' or so), updates the setup.py or version.txt and the HISTORY.txt/CHANGES.txt/CHANGES with this new version number and offers to commit those changes to subversion (or bzr or hg or git)

 - **release**: copies the the trunk or branch of the current checkout and creates a version control tag of it.
 Makes a checkout of the tag in a